-Ben [00:00:30] Hi, I'm your host, Ben McGloin, and welcome back to Your Active Wealth.
+Ben [00:00:30] Hi, I'm your host, Ben McGloin, head of advice, planning and fiduciary services at BNY Mellon Wealth Management, and welcome back to Your Active Wealth.
 Back in 1960s, Pete Townshend and Roger Daltrey sang about "My Generation."
 Now, today, the focus is on "Next Generation."
 Over the next several decades, the U.S. will experience a massive demographic and wealth shift that may impact most Americans.

 Each generation has distinct attitudes shaped by their environment and experiences.
 On today's episode, we'll address the priorities and interests of the next generation of wealth holders in the United States.
 We call them "Next Gens."
 We'll discover what's on their minds as they move forward in the "great wealth transfer."
 To help us discuss this important topic, we have two guests who are experts in the area.